-The John Bruner Collection consists of a single 16 mm. film called “Movie Queen,” made in Groton, Massachusetts.
-It was produced as part of a local talent production and consists of shots of the town’s businesses and people, followed by a short comedic kidnapping.
-The short film was shown in association with a three-act play,
+The Norwood Historical Society Collection is a single 16 mm. film called “Movie Queen,” made in Norwood, Massachusetts.
+It was produced as part of a local talent production and consists of a welcome parade and presentation of the key to the city, then a tour of the town’s businesses.
+The film was shown in association

 Collection contains [Adelaide Pearson–home movies], scenes from “Bluehill” life drawing classes (1939-1945) and from Pearson’s travels around the world.
 Footage shows community events such as the Blue Hill Fair, religious parades in New York, Florence and Paris, Hopi Indian dances in Arizona, and bull fights in Mexico.
 Reels of a trip to Asia includes footage

 Collection contains [Moses Pike–home movies], footage of fishing and hunting activities, coastal scenes, children with toys, and family events including a wedding.
 Other scenes appear of cruise ship, tropical ports of call, and bullfight.
 Collection also contains a copy of “Movie Queen, Lubec,” a 1936 film that provides a tour of Lubec with a short